Ambivalent sexism: Sub-components and dimensions

 Social psychologists have suggested that sexism may be inherently different from other forms of ambivalent prejudice, in that there is interdependency between women and men in social structures.
 A central argument to the theory of ambivalent sexism is the idea that there is a complicated balance of power between men and women, such that men have structural power and women have dyadic power (stemming from dependence between two people).
 Dyadic power reflects the notion that men depend on women to fulfill certain goals, such as heterosexual intimacy and childbearing.
 Glick and Fiske assert that men's dependence on women is what fuels benevolently sexist attitudes, leading to idolization and the placing of women on a pedestal.
 In other words, power relationships between men and women foster an ambivalent form of bias towards women.

 Theoretically, each form of sexism is composed of three subcomponents: paternalism, gender differentiation, and heterosexuality.
 Paternalism reflects views of women as underdeveloped adults, providing justification for men to be authoritative and monitor, protect, and make decisions on women's behalf.
 Gender differentiation promotes the assumption that biological differences between males and females justify the strict adherence to socially prescribed gender roles.
 Heterosexuality—described as the most prominent cause of men's ambivalence toward women—reflects a tension between genuine desires for closeness and intimacy and a fear of women attaining power over men through sexual attraction.

 Within hostile sexism (HS) and benevolent sexism (BS), the three subcomponents serve distinct functions.
 Dominative paternalism (HS) suggests that men should control women, while protective paternalism (BS) implies that men should protect and care for women.
 Competitive gender differentiation (HS) bolsters men's self-confidence (e.g., men are superior to women).
-Complementary gender differentiation (BS) places importance on traditional gender roles for women (e.g., mother & wife) and assumes that men depend on women to fulfill these roles.
+Complementary gender differentiation (BS) places importance on traditional gender roles for women (e.g., mother and wife) and assumes that men depend on women to fulfill these roles.
 Lastly, heterosexual hostility (HS) views women as sexual objects for men's pleasure and promotes the fear of women's capacity to manipulate men by engaging in or withholding sexual activity.
 Intimate heterosexuality (BS) romanticizes women as having sexual purity and views romantic intimacy as necessary to complete a man.